mittelmark/microemacs/README.md

 ## Compilation

+### Debian systems

-If you prefer to compile the code yourself here are the required  commands for instance on a Ubuntu-like system:
+If you prefer to compile the code yourself here are the required  commands for a Debian or Debian derived system like MX Linux, Linux Mint or Ubuntu system:

 ```bash
 ### install packages